DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 Joom is very much like Aliexpress, Wish, or Temu.
 Lots of plastic gadgets of objectionable quality at prices so low that you can't help but wonder what questionable labour practices have been employed.
 In the case of the Flipper Zero though, these cheap prices didn't apply, and the cost came out to $322 AUD with shipping.

-I ordered the Flipper on March 19th, but it wasn't until a month later, on April 20th, that I was updated with the information that my "package departed the seller's warehouse".
+I ordered the Flipper on March 19th, but it wasn't until a month later, on April 20th, that I was updated with the information that my 'package departed the seller's warehouse'.
 Funnily enough, a day previously, on April 19th, I had submitted a query asking the status of my order, given that a month had passed with no update.

 Anywho, I did eventually receive it on May 20th.
 I will say that Joom's slow shipping, bad reputation, and lack of communication did sketch me out a bit, but in fairness, I did receive it in one piece.
 I'd have preferred to buy from the official marketplace, but I'm really just glad I got it in the end.